-- HMIC child protection inspection regime 2013 and now 2014/15 regime - Internal monthly serious crime reviews for child rape, child deaths and NIA under 2s - PVP Quarterly journey of the child peer reviews first call tom closure - Crime registrar audits including rape recording standards - First line manager case file audits and supervision - First line manager conference reviews - Thematic case file audits eg all reported CSE 2012/13
+- HMIC child protection inspection regime 2014/15 and now 2015/16 regime - Ongoing peer review through use of national mechanisms such as College of Policing and Independent consultants. - Internal monthly serious crime reviews for child rape, child deaths and NIA under 2s - Crime and Safeguarding Group hold all learning and development actions in one master action plan, holding owners to account at quarterly meeting. - Ongoing programme of monthly internal audits commissioned to themed areas of business i.e. voice of child, sexual offences, DA. - Crime registrar audits including rape recording standards - First line manager case file audits and supervision - First line manager conference reviews - Thematic case file audits e.g. all reported CSE 2012/13

-East Midlands Ambulance Service (EMAS) NHS Trust:
+East Midlands Ambulance Service (EMAS) NHS Trust: (updated December 2015)

-- Safeguarding is embedded in the organisation from Board to frontline staff and it forms part of the essential education for all clinical and non-clinical staff - Safeguarding forms part of the Director of Nursing & Compliance's portfolio and is reported on through a number of forums-Quality Integrated Board Report, Clinical Governance Group, Divisional & Strategic Learning Review Groups. - In 2012 a Safeguarding Forum was introduced into the organisation, this enables local and national activity good practice and learning to be discussed and disseminated to key individuals within the Trust who have a vital role to play in the safeguarding agenda. - The Markers of Good Practice Self-Assessment framework is used within this organisation to provide assurance on organisational responsibilities under Children Act (2004) to safeguard and promote the welfare of children (Section 11). - EMAS complete regular audits related to safeguarding- audit of safeguarding referrals, knowledge retention of safeguarding linked to Individual Performance Review (IPR) and Station audits related to safeguarding information. - EMAS produce regular Clinical Bulletins and the safeguarding team contributes to these.
-In addition a number of bulletins are produced wholly on safeguarding e.g. "Child Death & Poor Prognosis Roles & responsibilities within EMAS" - EMAS has central processes for responding to significant incidents or identified risks through the quality and risk team with input from the safeguarding team as necessary.
+- Safeguarding is embedded in the organisation from Board to frontline staff and it forms part of the essential education for all clinical and non-clinical staff - Safeguarding forms part of the Director of Nursing & Quality's portfolio and is reported on through a number of forums-Quality Integrated Board Report, Clinical Governance Group and Learning Review Groups. - EMAS have a Safeguarding Forum in the organisation, this enables local and national activity good practice and learning to be discussed and disseminated to key individuals within the Trust who have a vital role to play in the safeguarding agenda. - The Markers of Good Practice Self-Assessment framework is used within this organisation to provide assurance on organisational responsibilities under Children Act (2004) to safeguard and promote the welfare of children (Section 11).
+EMAS have had Positive feedback from the Lead Commissioners (Erewash Clinical Commissioning Group) assurance visits on the Markers of Good Practice self-assessment framework for children and the Self-Assessment Assurance Framework (SAAF) for adults - Active involvement in the local safeguarding boards, regional and local multiagency groups has helped our organisation's capacity to protect vulnerable people from abuse - EMAS complete regular audits related to safeguarding- audit of safeguarding referrals, knowledge retention of safeguarding linked to Individual Performance Review (IPR) and Station audits related to safeguarding information. - EMAS have a safeguarding triage team who are a single point of access for all EMAS staff to raise safeguarding referrals and care concerns utilising system one to raise referrals on individual records.
+There has been Approval by the Executive Team to increase the capacity and resourcing of the Safeguarding Triage Team